Softorage/Softorage/CONTRIBUTING.md

 You can help us in any of the following 3 ways:
 1. Donate(not available yet)

 2. Sponsor(not available yet)

 3. [Get involved](/get-involved/)

+   Join in and help create a software database that everybody loves.

 </div>